shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 To transport the data between the database and the corresponding endpoints, the core uses so-called struct classes.
 These are simple PHP classes in which the properties of an entity are defined as PHP properties and are available via getter/setter functions.
-The ORM distinguishes here for the corresponding read functions in `*BasicStruct` and `*DetailStruct` classes.
+The ORM distinguishes here for the corresponding read functions in `*Struct` and `*DetailStruct` classes.
-In the `BasicStruct` class  are all the properties of an entity defined but not the relations.
+In the `Struct` class  are all the properties of an entity defined but not the relations.
 So you have a minimum set of properties in order to work with the entity.
 A simple struct class can look like this:
 ```